microsoft/be-trans-mil/README.md

-# Code to accompany the paper "Enabling large-scale screening of Barrett's esophagus using weakly supervised deep learning in histopathology"
+# Enabling large-scale screening of Barrett's esophagus using weakly supervised learning

 This repository contains the code to accompany the paper ["Enabling large-scale screening of Barrett's esophagus using weakly supervised deep learning in histopathology"](https://www.medrxiv.org/content/10.1101/2023.08.21.23294360v1)